Rembus API

 In case of connection lost the underlying supervision logic attempts to reconnect to the broker until it succeed.

-See Connected Components for URL format details.
+See Component for URL format details.

 Broker